alauri/oracle-tac-apps/apps/README.md

 # The application

-The application is a simple command line interface written in the following programming languages:
+The application is a simple Command Line Interface written in the following programming languages:

 - :end: Python
 - :on: Golang
 - :soon: Java

-The goal is to demonstrate that by using the driver provided by Oracle is possible to ensure the same behaviour in different programming languages.
+We provide different implementations for this application to demonstrate that the *Transparent Application Continuity* in Oracle databases can be achieved in several programming languages.

 ## The CLI commands